mirage/mirage-www/tmpl/blog/xen-block-devices-with-mirage.md

 inefficiencies inherent in emulating physical hardware in software.
 The protocols are based on two primitives:

-  1. shared memory pages: used for sharing both data and metadata
+* *shared memory pages*: used for sharing both data and metadata
-  2. event channels: similar to interrupts, these allow one side to signal the other
+* *event channels*: similar to interrupts, these allow one side to signal the other

 In the disk block protocol, the protocol starts with the client ("frontend" in xen jargon) sharing a page with the server ("backend").